vsilaev/tascalate-concurrent/README.md

 It’s not mandatory to use any specific subclasses of `Executor` with `CompletableTask` – you may use any implementation.
 However, someone may find beneficial to have a `Promise`-aware `ExecutorService` API.
 Below is a list of related classes/interfaces:

 a.
-Interface `TaskExecutorService`
-Specialization of [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) that uses `Promise` as a result of `submit(...)` methods.
+Interface `TaskExecutorService` - the specialization of [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) that uses `Promise` as a result of `submit(...)` methods.

 b.
-Class `ThreadPoolTaskExecutor`
-A subclass of the standard [ThreadPoolExecutor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html) that implements `TaskExecutorService` interface.
+Class `ThreadPoolTaskExecutor` - the subclass of the standard [ThreadPoolExecutor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html) that implements `TaskExecutorService` interface.

 c.
-Class `TaskExecutors`
-A drop-in replacement for [Executors](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html) utility class that returns various useful implementations of `TaskExecutorService` instead of the standard [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+Class `TaskExecutors` - a drop-in replacement for [Executors](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html) utility class that returns various useful implementations of `TaskExecutorService` instead of the standard [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).

 # Acknowledgements